thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 firewall-cmd --reload
 ```

-Build microshift binary as mentioned in previos section.
+Build microshift binary as mentioned in previous section.
+You will copy the microshift binary for creating the image.
 The arm64 images and microshift binaries within images from https://quay.io/repository/microshift/microshift?tab=tags did not work in Docker on Jetson Nano.
 I got the error with iptables with the quay.io/microshift/microshift:4.7.0-0.microshift-2021-08-31-224727-aio-linux-arm64 when the container was started and the pods within the microshift container stayed in ContainerCreating state:
 ```
 Oct 07 14:38:21 microshift.example.com microshift[78]: E1007 14:38:21.128486      78 proxier.go:874] Failed to ensure that filter chain KUBE-EXTERNAL-SERVICES exists: error creating chain "KUBE-EXTERNAL-SERVICES": exit status 4: iptables v1.8.4 (nf_tables): Could not fetch rule set generation id: Invalid argument